alecglassford/call-collect/docs/INSTALL.md

 2. [Go to the Speech API page.](https://console.cloud.google.com/apis/library/speech.googleapis.com) The name of your new project should be in the blue bar at the top of the page; if it isn't, you may have to wait a minute or so for it to finish getting created (refresh …).
 Click the blue "Enable" button to turn on the speech service.
 If you haven't added a credit card to your account, you'll be directed to "enable billing."
 Do that, then try this step again, making sure that you see a green checkmark and "API enabled."

 3. [Go to the Google Cloud Storage page](https://console.cloud.google.com/storage) and enable Storage as well.
+It may actually be enabled by default, so if you see a pretty bare page with buttons that say "Create bucket" and "Take the quickstart" you don't have to do anything.

 4. Okay, here's the most convoluted part!
 After this, it's all downhill.
 Ready?
 [Go to the credentials page.](https://console.cloud.google.com/apis/credentials), make sure your project is active (in the blue bar at the top), and click "Create credentials" then select "Service account key."
 Use the "Service account" dropdown to create a new service account.
 Name it whatever you want (e.g. `call-collect-user`) and from the "Role" dropdown, scroll all the way to the bottom, hover over "Storage" and choose "Storage Admin."
 What we're doing here is selecting some permissions to give to Call Collect, so it's able to do all the things it needs with your Google account but no more.